apache/nuttx/boards/arm/s32k1xx/s32k146evb/README.txt

     on the S32K118, I believe that the NSH configuration should now run out of FLASH.
 Unfortunately, I cannot demonstrate that.

+  TODO:  Need calibrate the delay loop.
+The current value of CONFIG_BOARD_LOOPSPERMSEC is a bogus value retained from a copy-paste (see apps/examples/calib_udelay).

 Serial Console
 ==============